Gabverz/Gabverz/README.md

 <h1 align="center">Gabriel Veras</h1>
 <h3 align="center">Data Science & Analytics | Python · SQL · Power BI · Machine Learning</h3>

-Hello!
-Thank you for acessing my GitHub.
-My name is Gabriel Veras, I was born in Recife, Brazil and I am a bachelor in Chemical Engineering.
-After 8 years acting in multi-national companies in this field, I have decided to pursue my goal to be a Data Scientist.
-I wish to bring my engineering and corporate background into generating value for people all over the world.
-Please, feel free to add to the projects here!
+---

-📊 About Me
+## 📊 About Me

-Data Scientist with an engineering background and 8+ years of experience in industrial environments (chemicals and coatings).
-I build analytical solutions from raw data to production-ready output: ETL pipelines in Python and SQL, Power BI dashboards, exploratory data analysis, statistical modeling, and supervised learning — classification, regression, and time series forecasting.
+Data Scientist and Data Analyst with an engineering background and 8+ years of experience in industrial environments (chemicals and coatings).
+I build analytical solutions from raw data to production-ready output: ETL pipelines in Python and SQL, Power BI dashboards with DAX, exploratory data analysis, statistical modeling, and supervised learning — classification, regression, and time series forecasting — always focused on translating technical results into clear, actionable insights for stakeholders and leadership.

 My industrial background reinforces these skills through KPI governance, report automation, and data-driven decision-making that supported measurable improvements in capacity, quality, and energy efficiency.
-I also bring strong communication and problem-solving skills developed while coordinating teams of ~60 people in complex operational environments.
+In parallel, I developed strong communication and problem-solving skills while coordinating teams of approximately 60 people across two production plants in complex operational environments.

+I graduated in Chemical Engineering (UFPE) and recently wrapped up a 9-month Data Science Bootcamp at TripleTen Brasil — where I got hands-on with end-to-end ML projects in time series forecasting, regression, NLP-based classification, and predictive modeling.
+Right now, I'm working through AWS fundamentals to keep building on the cloud side of things.

+Feel free to explore the projects below — feedback and suggestions are always welcome!

 ---

 ### 🛠 Technical Core Competencies

 **🔗 Data Analysis & Business Intelligence**